seanburlington/some-thoughts/content/post/imagine-if-we-worked-together.md

 What affects your kids affects my kid, what affects mine affects yours.

-This isn't /nearly over/ though we all wish it was.
+This isn't _nearly over_ though we all wish it was.

 The virus is not beaten yet - it will take time and there could be setbacks.